Anasuya: Meeting the Trimurti

-In a legend that is not featured in the primary Puranas, once, an argument ensued among the Tridevi (The trinity of Saraswati, Lakshmi, and Parvati, the consorts of the Trimurti) regarding whom among them was the most virtuous of women.
-The mischievous sage divinity, Narada, appeared before them, and was chosen to judge the matter.
+According to a legend that is not featured in the primary Puranas, an argument once ensued among the Tridevi (the trinity of Saraswati, Lakshmi, and Parvati, the consorts of the Trimurti) regarding who among them was the most virtuous of women.
+The sage divinity, Narada, appeared before them, and was chosen to judge the matter.
 Narada opined that Anasuya was the most virtuous of women.
 He slyly told the Tridevi that Anasuya's chastity was such that she could bake beans made of iron.
 The three goddesses attempted to perform the task, but failed, uniting them in their envy towards Anasuya.
 The goddesses demanded that their husbands, the Trimurti, visit Atri's hermitage, and test Anasuya's virtue for themselves.

-Unable to persuade their wives from this course of action, Brahma, Vishnu, and Shiva assumed the guise of young sages, and visited Anasuya while Atri was bathing in a river.
+Unable to dissuade their wives from this course of action, Brahma, Vishnu, and Shiva assumed the guise of young sages, and visited Anasuya while Atri was bathing in a river.
 Invoking their rights of guests, the Trimurti claimed that due to a special fast they were undertaking, Anasuya would have to serve them food in the nude.
 Knowing that being seen naked by men other than her husband would cause her to lose her virtue, Anasuya sprinkled some water over her guests, turning them into infants.
-She then proceeded to disrobe, and served them food by breastfeeding them, hence both fulfilling their wishes, and still preserving her virtue.
+She then proceeded to disrobe, and served them food by breastfeeding them, both fulfilling their wishes, and still preserving her virtue.
 In some versions, she placed them in a cradle after lovingly nursing them as her own children.
-Informed by Narada of their consorts' plight, the chastened Tridevi descended upon Atri's hermitage, and requested Anasuya to restore their husbands to their true forms.
-The rishi's wife complied.
+Informed by Narada of their consorts' plight, the chastened Tridevi descended upon Atri's hermitage, and requested Anasuya to restore their husbands to their true forms and Anasuya complied.
 The Trimurti, pleased that she had outwitted them, and that their wives had been humbled, offered Anasuya a boon.
 She asked that they be born as her children.

-Variations of this legend present the rishi's wife also requesting the birth of a daughter named Shubhatreyi, and another where the Trimurti merge and turn into Anasuya's three-headed son, Dattatreya.
+Variations of this legend present Anasuya also requesting the birth of a daughter named Shubhatreyi, and another where the Trimurti merge and turn into Anasuya's three-headed son, Dattatreya.